w3f/polkadot-spec/docs/sect-block-production.md

 [TABLE]

-## 5.2.
-Block Production Lottery {#sect-block-production-lottery}
+## -sec-num- Block Production Lottery {#sect-block-production-lottery}

-The babe constant ([Definition -def-num-) is initialized at genesis to the value returned by calling `BabeApi_configuration` ([Section C.11.1](chap-runtime-api#sect-rte-babeapi-epoch)).
+The babe constant ([Definition -def-num-) is initialized at genesis to the value returned by calling `BabeApi_configuration` ([Section -sec-num-ref-](chap-runtime-api#sect-rte-babeapi-epoch)).
 For efficiency reasons, it is generally updated by the Runtime through the *next config data* consensus message in the digest ([Definition -def-num-)) of the first block of an epoch for the next epoch.

 A block producer aiming to produce a block during ${\mathcal{{E}}}_{{n}}$ should run \<algo-block-production-lottery\>\> to identify the slots it is awarded.
 These are the slots during which the block producer is allowed to build a block.
 The ${s}{k}$ is the block producer lottery secret key and ${n}$ is the index of the epoch for whose slots the block producer is running the lottery.

 In order to ensure consistent block production, BABE uses secondary slots in case no authority won the (primary) block production lottery.
 Unlike the lottery, secondary slot assignees are know upfront publically ([Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots)).
-The Runtime provides information on how or if secondary slots are executed ([Section C.11.1](chap-runtime-api#sect-rte-babeapi-epoch)), explained further in [Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots).
+The Runtime provides information on how or if secondary slots are executed ([Section -sec-num-ref-](chap-runtime-api#sect-rte-babeapi-epoch)), explained further in [Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots).

 ###### Definition -def-num- BABE Constant {#defn-babe-constant}